A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: vGFNE-seeking via System Level Synthesis

-The distinct feature in this vGNE-seeking routine is the policy update (Line 4): In practice, it corresponds to plugging the parameters ($\Phi_{xx|k}, \Phi_{ux|k}^p, \Phi_{xx|k}, \Phi_{uy|k}$) on the time-domain implementation from Corollary \ref{cor: ControlImplementation}.
+The distinct feature in this vGNE-seeking routine is the policy update (line 4): In practice, it corresponds to plugging ($\Phi_{xx|k}, \Phi_{xy|k}, \Phi_{ux|k}^p, \Phi_{uy|k}^p$) on the policy's implementation from Corollary \ref{cor: ControlImplementation}.
 Importantly, Algorithm \ref{alg: FB_vGFNE-Seeking_SLS} does not require knowledge of the state $x$ or input $u^p$ signals.
-A direct consequence is that the players can perform this policy learning routine while simultaneously operating the underlying system.
-Specifically, the players can operate according to the policies $K_k = (K_k^{1}, \ldots, K_k^{N_P})$ until the coordinator processes their update proposals $\Phi_{u|+} = (\Phi_{u|+}^1, \ldots, \Phi_{u|+}^{N_P})$ and returns the next set of responses $\Phi_{u|k+1} = (\Phi_{u|k+1}^1, \ldots, \Phi_{u|k+1}^{N_P})$, then used to update their policies.
-This facilitates vGFNE-seeking in games that cannot be interrupted for players to redesign their control policies (e.g., markets and smart grids).
+A direct consequence is that the players can perform this policy learning routine while simultaneously operating the underlying networked system.
+Specifically, the players can operate according to the policies $K_k = (K_k^{1}, \ldots, K_k^{N_P})$ until the coordinator processes their proposals $\Phi_{u|k+1/2} = (\Phi_{u|k+1/2}^p)_{p\in\mathcal{P}}$ and then returns the responses $\Phi_{u|k+1} = (\Phi_{u|k+1}^p)_{p\in\mathcal{P}}$ which they can use to update their policies.
+This enables vGFNE-seeking in games that cannot be interrupted for players to redesign their policies.

 We finish the section with discussions on the convergence and computational properties of Algorithm \ref{alg: FB_vGFNE-Seeking_SLS}.

 0.5em